evalyn1998/task_management_app/README.md

     ```

 3. **Start the backend**:
-   You would need a mysql server as the database im using mysql
+   You would need a mysql server as the database is mysql

     ```sh
     cd backend